I would like to take this opportunity to introduce myself as the

 find a cure for those with Parkinson's Disease.
 No gift is too small and we are grateful for your generosity.

-By the way, our chapter is celebrating its 20th year of serving our PD
+By the way, our chapter just celebrated its 20th year of serving our PD

 community.
 This would not have been